Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 CISOs and Board Members can no longer ignore the importance of cybersecurity.
 New cyber attacks and threats surface every week and threaten the security of business operations.
 Non-technical teams and leadership must learn and invest in cybersecurity actively.
 Cyber can no longer be thought of as a siloed process.
 At the board level and among other non-technical leaders, cyber investment and interest are necessary for a business’s success and continuity.

-With cybersecurity as a board-level issue, many CISOs face the same level of inquiry and scrutiny as a CFO or CEO.
-Cyber is no longer an abstract concept that can be assessed with the question “Are we secure?” and a brief “Yes.”
+With cybersecurity as a board-level issue, many CISOs face the same inquiry and scrutiny as a CFO or CEO.
+Cyber is no longer an abstract concept that can be assessed with “Are we secure?” and a brief “Yes.”
 Successful CISOs are leaders, communicators, and managers.
 All CISOs must be prepared to convey their organization's progress to ensure business continuity, make informed decisions, and improve cybersecurity incident response plans.

-It is impossible to have 100% security and business growth within an organization.
+It is impossible to achieve 100% security and business growth within an organization.
 Growth and risk go hand in hand.
 A CISO must communicate this so the board understands that certain risks are associated with business growth and are necessary to absorb to grow the business.

 The CISO should communicate that risk should be viewed through the lens of good vs. bad instead of high vs. low - good risk is associated with risk that can grow the business.
 CISOs should consider communicating this through a risk appetite statement.
 A risk appetite statement defines the amount of risk an organization can take to pursue its goals.
 In doing so, security initiatives should be considered part of business objectives.
 As an organization grows, the business needs to accept certain risks for growth.

-An Overview of the Company’s Cybersecurity Posture
+Overview of the Company’s Cybersecurity Posture

 As board members become more interested in cybersecurity, the CISO needs to provide information on the company's most critical security threats and risks, the controls in place, how things can change over time, and proposed solutions.
 CISOs can convey this information through an Executive Risk Report, a high-level overview of the company’s risk.
 This risk report can give an overview of the organization's overall risk and illustrate alignment with the risk appetite statement.